shibowing/gps_visual_odometry/readme.md

-## This package fuse gps and visual odmetry through optimization method.
+## This package fuse gps and visual odmetry through optimization method taken from this work[1].

 ## install process